quicwg/qlog/draft-ietf-quic-qlog-main-schema.md

 that would ordinarily be protected, creating tension between observability, security and privacy, especially if data can be correlated across data sources.

-Depending on the observability use case any data could be logged or captured.
-As per {{?RFC6973}}, operators must be aware that such data could be compromised, risking the privacy of all participants.
-Entities that expect protocol features to ensure data privacy might unknowingly be subject to broader privacy risks, undermining their ability to assess or respond effectively.
+qlog permits logging of a broad and detailed range of data.
+Operators and implementers are responsible for deciding what data is logged to address their requirements and constraints.
+As per {{?RFC6973}}, operators must be aware that data could be compromised, risking the privacy of all participants.
+Where entities expect protocol features to ensure data privacy, logging might unknowingly be subject to broader privacy risks, undermining their ability to assess or respond effectively.

 ## Data at risk